baek2731/lifo-like-blog/_posts/2026-06-13-how-to-kick-spacex-out-of-your-retirement-savings-account-ri.md

 Then there's the international angle.
 Many of these companies rely on complex global supply chains.
 TSMC, based in Taiwan, is crucial for producing the high-end chips needed for AI.
 Geopolitical tensions, particularly around Taiwan, could disrupt this supply chain in a catastrophic way.

 A single conflict, a trade war, or even just increased tariffs could cripple these companies' ability to produce their goods, hurting their bottom line and your retirement.
-It’s not just about market sentiment; it’s about the very real, physical infrastructure that underpins the digital economy.
-Having covered CES for years, I’ve seen firsthand how integrated and fragile these global connections are.
+It's not just about market sentiment; it's about the very real, physical infrastructure that underpins the digital economy.
+Having covered CES for years, I've seen firsthand how integrated and fragile these global connections are.
 One kink in the hose and the whole system slows down.

 ## A Realistic Look at Your Portfolio

 Let's assume you're invested in a typical S&P 500 index fund or a target-date fund.
-Here’s a simplified breakdown of what that often means:
+Here's a simplified breakdown of what that often means:

 | Company | Approximate S&P 500 Weight | Primary Exposure | Potential Risk Factor |
 | :---------------- | :-------------------------- | :----------------- | :-------------------- |